 Within Amazonia's dome, visitors find a living tropical forest with more than 350 species of plants, including 50-foot-tall trees, tropical vines, and epiphytes.
 This habitat is also home to dozens of species of mammals, birds, reptiles, amphibians, and insects typical of the Amazon Basin, all moving throughout the exhibit.
-Smooth-sided toads and silver-beaked tanagers breed freely, titi monkeys jump from branch to branch, a two-toed sloth hides behind large leaves, white-bellied hummingbirds zip about. more
+Smooth-sided toads and silver-beaked tanagers breed freely, and titi monkeys jump from branch to branch. more

 Amazonia is an indoor exhibit and follows the Zoo building hours schedule.

 Warning: Visitors to Amazonia must arrive at least 30 minutes before building closing in order to be sure they will be admitted to the exhibit.
 On busy days, you may have to wait briefly in line before entering.
 This ensures a quality experience for all visitors.

 Visitors can explore the field station of Dr. Brasil, an imaginary biologist whose equipment, notes, and specimens shed light on the exciting scientific work being carried out in this infinitely complex environment.